In the ’70s, a psychologist at Columbia University conducted a series of experiments with children which led to some unexpected results

 The psychologist worked with fifth grade pupils (around 10 years old) to see how they dealt with new and complicated material.

-The psychologist found that girls were more likely to abandon the difficult task, and they did so, on average, long before the boys.
-Interestingly, the girls with a higher IQ 'threw in the towel' first.
-They showed what the psychologist called a 'learned helplessness' model.
+Therefore he found that girls were more likely to abandon the difficult task, and they did so, on average, long before the boys.
+Interestingly, the girls with a higher IQ ‘threw in the towel’ first.
+They showed what the psychologist called a ‘learned helplessness’ model.